gcalderone/GModelFit.jl/docs/src/index.md

 Also, you can easily access the numerical results for further analysis, e.g.:
 ```@example abc
 println("Best fit value for the offset parameter: ",
-	best[:main].a0.val, " ± ",
+	bestfit[:main].a0.val, " ± ",
-	best[:main].a0.unc, "\n",
+	bestfit[:main].a0.unc, "\n",
-	"Reduced χ^2: ", fitstats.fitstat)
+	"Reduced χ^2: ", stats.fitstat)
 ```

-The above example is definitely a simple one, but even more complex ones follow essentially the same workflow.
+The above example is definitely a simple one, but more complex ones follow essentially the same workflow.